California's New School Finance System

 More changes ahead

-In addition to the new finance system, California is beginning the process of transitioning to a new set of academic standards, known as the Common Core, and is also changing its student testing and school accountability systems.
+In addition to the new finance system, California has adopted a new set of academic standards, known as the Common Core, and is also changing its student testing and school accountability systems.
 For more about these changes, please see: Changes to California's K-12 Education System.